Reading: Applied Part 7. Specification CI: specification as an executable artifact

 Steps

 1. cd book2/examples/spec-ci.
-Expected: you are in the runnable example directory.
+Expectation: you are in the runnable example directory.

-2. python3 scripts/check_coverage.py --requirements requirements.md --plan plan.md. *Expected: exit code 0, all REQ-* have a link to the plan.*
+2. python3 scripts/check_coverage.py --requirements requirements.md --plan plan.md. *Expectation: return code 0, all REQ-* have a link to the plan.*

 3. python3 scripts/validate_schema.py --schema schemas/incident_payload.schema.json --fixtures fixtures.
-Expected: valid fixture passes, negative one fails predictably.
+Expectation: the valid fixture passes, the negative one fails predictably.

 4. Open the error message for the negative fixture.
-Expected: it is clear which field is missing and which file to fix.
+Expectation: it is clear which field is missing and which file to fix.

-5. Record in validation.md what exactly blocks the gate: coverage, scope, or schema.
+5. Record in validation.md what exactly the gate blocks: coverage, scope, or schema.

-One local run shows two types of truth: a requirement is linked to a plan, and data matches the contract.
-If a CI error does not point to a file, rule, and action, it is not ready for the team.
+A single local run shows two kinds of truth: a requirement is linked to the plan, and data conforms to the contract.
+If a CI error does not point to a file, a rule, and an action, it is not ready for the team.

-Transfer to capstone/validation.md one line of Spec CI: which command was run, what it proved, which negative example was blocked.
-Do not transfer the full GitHub Actions workflow if it is not created; for the educational minimum, the runnable analog from examples/spec-ci is sufficient.
+Transfer to capstone/validation.md a single Spec CI line: which command was run, what it proved, which negative example was blocked.
+Do not transfer the full GitHub Actions workflow if it has not been created; for the training minimum, the runnable analogue from examples/spec-ci is enough.

 Minimal fragment: